Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: The Public-Good Provision Problem

-The allocation decision of the public good is denoted using a binary variable $q \in \{0,1\}$.
-For an individual $i$, her utility is determined by the collective decision $q$, her private valuation $V_i$, and transfer payment $t_i$.
-We assume the utility takes the linear form: $V_i q - t_i$.
-There is a cost associated with the production and/or allocation of the public good, which is denoted by $c_n > 0$.
-The cost is allowed to grow with the number of agents.
+For an individual $i$, her utility is determined by the provision of the public good $q^n$, her private valuation $V_i$, and transfer payment $t_i$.
+We assume the utility takes the linear form: $V_i q^n - t^n_i$.
+The \textit{ex-post welfare} achieved by a mechanism is the sum of $n$ agents' utilities:

-With a slight abuse of notation, we use $q: \mathbb{R}_+^n \rightarrow \{0,1\}$ to denote a decision rule that assigns to each valuation vector $\bm{v} \in \mathbb{R}_+^n$ the collective decision about the public good.
-For each agent $i$, we use the function $t_i:\mathbb{R}_+^n \rightarrow \mathbb{R}$ to describe the transfer that agent $i$ makes based on the valuations.
-The set of functions $\left( q, \{t_i\}\right) $ constitutes a direct mechanism.
-The agents are asked to report their valuations, and the decision and transfer payments are made based on these reports.
+This is equal to the difference between the sum of the valuations (if the public good is provided) and the total payments.
+This welfare is constructed from the utilitarian perspective.\footnote{This definition of social welfare is standard in the literature.
+From the social planner's perspective, the production cost does not enter into welfare because it does not directly affect agents' utility.
+The cost only plays a role through the budget constraint.} The \textit{ex-ante welfare} is $\mathbb{E}[w^{n}(\bm{V})]$, the expectation of the ex-post welfare.